Love Your Pet, Not Your Pet Allergies

 To take care of the allergen on the pet, be sure to groom the animal regularly.
 There are special shampoos such as Ecology Works anti-allergen pet shampoo that can be used once a month to wash away pet allergen.
 Because you might not want to wash your cat or hamster, there are coat conditioners, such as Allerpet C for cats and Allerpet D for dogs, you can use to neutralize the protein.
 Simply brush the animal to remove any loose fur and then rub the Allerpet into the fur.
 By applying once a week, the Allerpet will keep the protein neutralized before it is shed from the animal.

-With a little effort you can live with your pet and your pet allergies and reap the rewards of pet ownership.
+With a little effort you can live with your pet and your pet allergies.
+We do!

 Wishing you the best of health